Federated Learning: Revolutionizing AI Agent Development for Enhanced Privacy and Scalability

 The path forward for federated learning involves tackling current challenges while embracing emerging trends.
 What obstacles must be overcome, and what does the future hold?

-Enhanced privacy-preserving techniques, like differential privacy, safeguard sensitive data.
+- Enhanced privacy-preserving techniques, like differential privacy, safeguard sensitive data.
+As mentioned, these methods are key to building trust and ensuring robust privacy.

 Overcoming these challenges will unlock FL's full potential.